OutboundSpade/FlyMachines/docs/CreateVolumeRequest.md

 `func (o *CreateVolumeRequest) HasSourceVolumeId() bool`

 HasSourceVolumeId returns a boolean if a field has been set.

+### GetUniqueZoneAppWide

+`func (o *CreateVolumeRequest) GetUniqueZoneAppWide() bool`

+GetUniqueZoneAppWide returns the UniqueZoneAppWide field if non-nil, zero value otherwise.

+### GetUniqueZoneAppWideOk

+`func (o *CreateVolumeRequest) GetUniqueZoneAppWideOk() (*bool, bool)`

+GetUniqueZoneAppWideOk returns a tuple with the UniqueZoneAppWide field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUniqueZoneAppWide

+`func (o *CreateVolumeRequest) SetUniqueZoneAppWide(v bool)`

+SetUniqueZoneAppWide sets UniqueZoneAppWide field to given value.

+### HasUniqueZoneAppWide

+`func (o *CreateVolumeRequest) HasUniqueZoneAppWide() bool`

+HasUniqueZoneAppWide returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)